CodingByGopal/Angular-Learning/README.md

 # AngularJS Learning

-This is only a learing project to understand AngularJs basics
+This is only a learning project to understand AngularJs basics